Updated January 5, 2026

 What are the biggest cost differences between London and Oslo?

-The most significant cost difference is in housing.
-Rent prices differ by approximately 31%, making it a major factor in your budget planning.
+The most significant cost difference is in groceries.
+Grocery costs differ by roughly 21%, affecting your daily shopping expenses.
 Transportation and utilities show notable variations between the two cities.

 Which city is better for expats and digital nomads?

 Oslo offers better purchasing power, making it more attractive for those earning in strong currencies.
 However, Oslo provides lower living costs, which benefits budget-conscious travelers.
-Consider London if you prioritize cultural experiences, or Oslo for better value.
+Consider London if you prioritize cultural experiences, or Oslo for affordability.

 What's a reasonable monthly budget for London vs Oslo?